Evaluating & Understanding Resources: Evaluate a Source

 Are there links to other sources that would score high in this C.A.R.D.S. evaluation?

-You can always consult a librarian at the Reference Desk.
+You can always consult a librarian at the Research Desk.

 If you do nothing else, check the author.
 The first step to credibility is a name brand.
 If there is no author, or your author doesn't come up as the author of anything else, the article is probably not credible.
 If you can't trust the writer, you can't trust what s/he wrote.